What is skin cancer?

 - D for diameter: A mole larger than 5 mm.

 - E for elevation or evolution: a place that is raised above the skin and has a rough surface or grows rapidly.

-Remember, skin cancer treatment in Delhi can be successful if the diagnosis is early.
+Remember, skin cancer can be treated successfully if diagnosis is early.

-Yes, it’s important to watch your family if there are one or more relatives with melanoma.
+Yes, it’s important to watch your family if there is one or more relatives with melanoma.